eifinger/appdaemon-scripts/README.md

   global_dependencies:
     - globals
 ```

 ![ventilatorAutomation](images/ventilatorAutomation.PNG)

 ### turnOffBarAfterRestart

 As I sometimes restart HA when working on it from remote I turn the Bar lights to red with [this script](https://github.com/eifinger/homeassistant-config/blob/master/updateHomeassistant.sh).
 This way everyone can see HA is currently unavailable.
 If it comes back up again this app will turn the light green and then off.

+### updateEntityService

+App which calls ``homeassistant.update_entity`` at an interval controlled by an input_boolean.
+I use it in combination with [schedy](https://hass-apps.readthedocs.io/en/latest/apps/schedy/index.html) to schedule the interval.

 ### notify

 IN DEVELOPMENT
 Centralizes messaging.
 Among other things, it will determine whether a user is at home and if yes in which room.

 Then Alexa in that room will be used additionally to Telegram

 ```yaml
 Notify:
   module: notify